 Now that you know all of the best things to do in LA in 2 days, I hope that this weekend itinerary for Los Angeles helps you plan your trip to LA.

-If you’re traveling to California, make sure to check out my suggestions for the perfect San Francisco itinerary, and the perfect San Diego itinerary!
+If you’re traveling to California, make sure to check out my suggestions for the perfect San Francisco itinerary, and the perfect 3 day San Diego itinerary, as well as some of the best road trips from San Diego.
 If you like off-the-beaten path travel spots, check out my roundup of the best hidden gems in California!

 And did you know that Vegas is only a few hours from LA by car?
-Check out this post on all the must dos if it’s your first time in Vegas.
+Check out this guide to everything you should know before your first time in Vegas.

 I’m an L.A. native and have been really enjoying being back home the past few weeks!
 This is a great itinerary for newbies, and the photos are gorgeous!

 Oh cool!
 Thank you so much!!
 I do miss living there :-).
 Enjoy your time at home!

 Great post and beautiful photos!
 I was obsessed with Griffith Park for the brief time that I lived in L.A.
 Such an amazing view!

 I have a similar post coming soon – more about the touristy sites though 🙂

 There’s so much to do there!
 I miss living there too, at times.
 I don’t miss the traffic or the parking…but all of the culture and variety of things to do is hard to beat!

 Nice list!
 Very good for first time tourists.
 I’m surprised you didn’t mention DTLA, at least in the end section of alternatives.
 It’s my favorite “hidden” (not so much anymore…) spot in LA.